 Find how the Government of Saskatchewan governs and serves the province.

-In Saskatchewan, families pay a maximum of $20 for prescription drugs if their children is 14 and under.
+In Saskatchewan, families pay a maximum of $25 for prescription drugs if their children are 14 and under.

-For residents who require immediate treatment with covered prescription drugs and are unable to cover their share of the cost may access this one-time emergency assistance.
+Apply for assistance if you require immediate treatment with covered prescription drugs and are unable to cover your share of the cost.
+Available as one-time emergency assistance only.